-Are you still thinking about hoping on the sustainable fashion bandwagon?
-Maybe considering creating your own capsule closet?
+Are you still thinking about hopping on the sustainable fashion bandwagon?
+Maybe considering creating your own capsule wardrobe?
 Yey!
 I’m proud of you!

 Look, I want to show you something:

 This brilliant buyerarchy of needs by Sarah Lazarovic got me thinking.

 We have unending options at our fingertips to make more sustainable fashion choices.
 Yet we keep trying to convince ourselves that these alternatives are far too expensive and just unattainable.

 You don’t have to break the bank, or to wear ratty old flannels from the second-hand shop to be more sustainable.